 What can be said about Lena Hall other than that she’s an awesome interview? (and an awesome artist/actress to boot!)
 We obviously were excited to speak with the chanteuse as fans of musical theatre, but she was pretty amazing right from the first moment of our phone interview.
-Her movie (her first, by the way), is a tender feature that debuted at the Los Angeles Film Festival and Becks is going to be having a theatrical release this Friday (check local listings for your city) and will also be available on VOD.
+Her movie (her first, by the way), is a tender feature that debuted at the Los Angeles Film Festival and Becks is currently available on DVD.

 Here is an edited and condensed version of our conversation with the multi-talented Lena Hall.